Saint Stephen's Day: Republika Srpska

 Saint Stephen is also the patron saint of Republika Srpska, one of two entities of Bosnia and Herzegovina.
 St. Stephen's Day, 9 January, is celebrated as the Day of the Republika Srpska or Dan Republike, though mainly as an anniversary of the 1992 events rather than as a religious feast.

 Finland

 The best-known tradition linked to the Stephen's Day (tapaninpäivä) is "the ride of Stephen's Day" which refers to a sleigh ride with horses.
 These merry rides along village streets were seen in contrast to the silent and pious mood of the preceding Christmas days.

 Another old tradition was parades with singers and people dressed in Christmas suits.
 At some areas these parades were related to checking forthcoming brides.
 Stephen's Day used to be a popular day for weddings as well.
 These days a related tradition is dances of Stephen's Day which are held in several restaurants and dance halls.

 Bulgaria

-In Bulgaria, the Orthodox Church celebrates Saint Stephen's Day, also called Stefanov Den (Стефанов ден), on the third day after Christmas - 27 December.
+In Bulgaria, the Orthodox Church celebrates Saint Stephen's Day, also called Stefanovden (Стефановден), on the third day after Christmas - 27 December.
 On this day, the ones who have a nameday are given gifts.